 Mortgage Market Review (MMR) - Inappropriate mortgage lending during the last housing price boom has led to serious consumer detriment, with some consumers struggling to maintain their mortgage payments.
-To prevent this happening again, the FSA has developed detailed proposals to regulate the sales process and, in particular, to mandate appropriate affordability assessments for all mortgages.
+To prevent this happening again, the FSA developed detailed proposals to regulate the sales process and, in particular, to mandate appropriate affordability assessments for all mortgages.
 While the Panel welcomed the proposals, we were concerned that the FSA's cost benefit and economic analysis was not sufficiently robust to ensure the proposals did not adversely affect creditworthy consumers.
 The Panel's privileged position inside the FSA meant that we were in a better position to discuss the FSA's analysis.
-This has been an important influence helping the FSA to refine their MMR proposals.
+This has been an important influence helping the FSA and FCA refine their MMR proposals.

 Financial Crisis in 2007/2008 - The Panel actively lobbied to achieve the greater compensation offered during the crisis for retail bank deposit holders should their bank collapse.
 This was successful.
 We have continued to press for better and more effective compensation in both the UK and at the European level, including cover for temporary high balances.
 Our consistent position has been that different brands should be covered by separate compensation; since consumers do not understand that very different sounding brands can be authorised under the same institution and so only qualify for one compensation limit.

 Banking regulation - Ineffective self-regulation of the banking sector resulted in consumer detriment from poor business practices.
 The Consumer Panel and others lobbied for the transfer of regulatory responsibility for conduct of business from the Banking Code Standards Board to the FSA in November 2009.
 The Panel continues to work with the FSA to improve the effectiveness of consumer protection in this sector.